pixeldock/RxSwift-Xcode-Templates/README.md

 # How to use it:

-1. Download the *RxSwift* folder and add it to the following folder on your machine: `~/Library/Developer/Xcode/Templates`
+1. Download the *RxSwift* folder and add it to the following folder on your machine: `~/Library/Developer/Xcode/Templates` (You might need to create that folder if does not exist yet)

 2. When you want to add a new scene to your app, open the *New File* dialog and choose *RxSwift* in the left column